Support Page Content

-- Q: How long can I expect to wait for my check?
+- Q: How long can I expect to wait for my reimbursement check?

 - For more efficient reimbursements, employees have the option to be reimbursed by electronic funds transfer (EFT) via a direct deposit to your personal bank account.
 Please see the following information for EFT sign-up EFT Instructions and form.
 The form is located within the Accounts Payable & Travel section of the ABA Forms webpage.

-- Q: Which rental car companies and airlines offer discounts to state of California employees?
-What methods of payment are required in order to obtain discount rates?
+- Q: Which rental car companies offer discounts to state of California employees?

 - Q: Is there a limit on how much I can be reimbursed for lodging?

 A: The current domestic maximum lodging rate is $275 (excluding taxes); VP (or Pres.) must pre-approve higher rates via an email or memo.
-Please see the domestic travel justification form.
+Please see the Travel Policy Exception Justification form.